-- Include with the award of any global grant greater than US\$100,000 four percent of the grant award to support required audit and monitor activities.
-This amount is to be charged against the grant award. - Perform random and targeted audits each Rotary year. - Schedule and conduct an audit of all global grants greater than a level three assessment after one year of the release of 30% funds to review accounts and address any preliminary issues. - Volunteers as identified by The Rotary Foundation Cadre shall conduct TRF audits.
+- Adequately budget for required audior and monitor activities. - Perform random and targeted audits each Rotary year. - Schedule and conduct an interim monitor or audit of all global grants greater than a level three assessment after one year of the release of 30% funds to review accounts and address any preliminary issues. - Volunteers as identified by The Rotary Foundation Cadre shall conduct TRF audits.
 The general secretary shall have the authority to identify projects that require an audit by an external contracted firm.
-(April 2011 Trustees Mtg., Dec.
-123)

 Source: April 2003 Trustees Mtg., Dec.
 136; October 2005 Trustees Mtg., Dec.
 63; October 2010 Trustees Mtg., Dec.
-43
+43; October 2022 Trustees Mtg., Dec.
+7